 What Do You Need to Know for the AP Chemistry Test?

-The AP Chemistry test centers around six major themes, or big ideas, which encompass all the topics covered in the AP Chemistry course.
+The AP Chemistry test centers around nine major units (this is a new update for 2019), which encompass all the topics covered in the AP Chemistry course.
 I list them here to give you an overview of what kinds of ideas you should be familiar with before taking the test.

 Dude, I'm telling you, this is what everything looks like if you zoom in far enough.